ocaml/v2.ocaml.org/site/learn/tutorials/lists.md

 In the List module documenation, non tail-recursive functions are marked specially.
 As always, functions which can raise an exception are marked with the exception kind.
+Such exceptions are usually the result of lists which are empty (and therefore have neither a head nor a tail) or lists of mismatched length.

-### Maps and iterators on one and two lists
+###Maps and iterators on one and two lists

 We have already written a `map` function from scratch, and it is no surprise that one is included in the `List` module.
 There is also a variant for two